umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Hostnames/Move-away-from-Latch/index.md

 3. Save the new configuration settings.
 4. Access the Umbraco Cloud Portal.
 5. Open the **Hostnames** page for your project.
-6. Remove the hostname for which you've just updated the DNS configuration.
+6. Remove the hostname for which you've updated the DNS configuration.
 7. Add the hostname again.

 :::note